bigyaa/react-ts-package-boilerplate/README.md

-# Setup to add new feature
+# Setup to create a package ready to be published

 1. [Add New Project Code](#add-project-code)
 2. [Install Package Dependencies](#install-package-dependencies)